-(n) Recent Accounting Pronouncements and New Accounting Policies (cont'd)
+(p) New Accounting Standards and Interpretations (cont'd)

 IAS 32 - Financial Instruments: Presentation ("IAS 32") was amended by the IASB in December 2011 to clarify certain aspects of the requirements on offsetting.
 The amendments focus on the criterion that an entity currently has a legally enforceable right to set off the recognized amounts and the criterion that an entity intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
 The amendments to IAS 32 are effective for annual periods beginning on or after January 1, 2014.
-Earlier adoption is permitted.
-The Company is in the process of evaluating the effect of the adoption of this standard.